 Apps using the Heroku-16 stack will continue to run, but should be upgraded to a more recent stack to maintain access to security updates, technical support, and the ability to deploy new code.

 In accordance with Heroku's stack update policy, support for Heroku stacks is synchronized with the release lifecycle of the Ubuntu Long Term Support release on which they are based.
-For Ubuntu 16.04, Canonical’s standard support ends in April 2021.
+Heroku-16 is based upon Ubuntu 16.04 LTS, for which Canonical's standard five-year support (including availability of bug and security fixes) ends on April 30th, 2021.

 - Dec 11, 2020: Heroku-16 stack was deprecated.

 - March 22, 2021: The first build of each Heroku-16 app within a 7-day period will fail with a deprecation notice; following builds will proceed normally.

 - May 1, 2021: Heroku-16 stack reaches end-of-life.
 The first build of each Heroku-16 app per day will fail with a deprecation notice; following builds will proceed normally.
 Existing Heroku-16 apps will continue to run and build, but no longer receive security updates, will receive only limited technical support, and be run at your own risk.

 - May 3, 2021: It will no longer be possible to create new Heroku-16 apps.
 New apps created by the Review Apps and Heroku CI features will be unaffected.

 - June 1, 2021: No further builds (code deployments) will be allowed for Heroku-16 apps.
 All other non-build functionality will continue to work, and the apps will continue to run.

 To list all apps that are using the Heroku-16 stack, you can run the following Heroku CLI commands: